1nd0m1t/CheatSheeker/README.md

 # CheatSheeker
-Bash script that search for cheats sheets.
+I'm creating this bash script that search cheats sheets.
+In process...